 STAFF DEVELOPMENT; INSERVICE EDUCATION/VISITATIONS/CONFERENCES

-The Northfield Board of Education recognizes its legal obligation to provide in-service activities that are aligned with student learning and educator development needs, and school, district and/or State improvement goals.
-It is the board’s priority that continuing education for teaching staff focus on the improvement of teachers’ and school leaders’ effectiveness in assisting staff students in the achievement of the Common Core State Standards (CCSS) in mathematics and language arts and literacy and Core Curriculum Content Standards (CCCS).
+The Northfield Board of Education recognizes its legal obligation to provide in-service activities that are aligned with student learning and educator development needs, and school, district, and/or State improvement goals.
+It is the board’s priority that continuing education for teaching staff focus on the improvement of teachers’ and school leaders’ effectiveness in assisting students in the achievement of the New Jersey Student Learning Standards.

 Professional Development for School Leaders

 “School leader” means an administrator whose position requires possession of a school administrator, principal, or supervisor endorsement.

 All active school leaders serving on a permanent or interim basis shall complete training on issues of school law, ethics, governance, and harassment, intimidation and bullying (N.J.S.A.
 18A:26-8.2); and other statutory requirements related to student safety and well-being.
 To meet this ongoing requirement, the specific training needs of each school leader will be reviewed annually as part of the professional development planning process.